AndreaBe99/multimodal-interaction-project/README.md

 ```
 Instead, if you use MacOS and Python 3.11, you can easily use the version of mediapipe specified in the requirement file.

+On MacOS with Python 3.11 the library \textbf{pytts3} does not work, so in the file \texttt{tts.py} comment the lines of code regarding it.

 ## How to use

 You have two execution modes available, one that analyzes a video file, and another that records a video from the camera and processes it in real-time: